How Yoga After Hysterectomy Can Help With Your Recovery

 Weaker bones are more likely to fracture, but exercise can help to reduce the speed at which this happens.
 Yoga is a great exercise that will help to strengthen your bones, and you can continue to do it as you age.
 Important is that it will also help you with your balance and coordination, this is one of the reasons many women will fall and break their bones.

 A decade-long study organized by Dr. Loren Fishman has shown great promise for yoga’s role in bone health, particularly for improving bone density in the spine, femur, and hips.
-If you like to learn more about the management and prevention of osteoporosis after hysterectomy, you can find it all in his book with special low-impact, bone-strengthening yoga exercises.
+If you’d like to learn more about the management and prevention of osteoporosis after hysterectomy, his book with special low-impact, bone-strengthening yoga exercises has it all.

 2. Post Hysterectomy Yoga for Depression